 - 1/4 teaspoon ground allspice

-- Put all of the ingredients into a saucepan and bring to the boil.
+- Put all of the ingredients into a saucepan and bring to a boil.

 - Leave to simmer on a low heat with the lid on the saucepan for 10 minutes.